Working with Arduino

 | 05_I2C_SHTC3 | Print temperature and humidity sensor data | - |

-| 06_SD_Card | Load and display the information of the TF card | - |
+| 06_SD_Card | Load and display TF card information | - |

 | 07_Audio_Test | Play the sound recorded by the microphone through the speaker | LVGL V8.3.11 |

-| 08_LVGL_V8_Test | LVGLV8 demo | LVGL V8.3.11 |
+| 08_LVGL_V8_Test | LVGLV8 example | LVGL V8.3.11 |

-| 09_LVGL_V9_Test | LVGLV9 demo | LVGL V9.3.0 |
+| 09_LVGL_V9_Test | LVGLV9 example | LVGL V9.3.0 |

 01_WIFI_AP

-Demo Description
+Example Description

 Hardware Connection

-- Connect the board to the computer using a USB cable
+- Connect the board to the computer using a USB cable.

 Code Analysis